AndKlet/Autronica-Onboarding-clean/guide/flutter.md

 ### 1.1 Folder structure

+Source code for our flutter code is located in ```frontend/autron/lib/```.
 The application separates folders by type/domain:

 - **screens** - All pages should be put here.
 This is the "heart" of the UI.
 Keep seperate from business logic.
 - **services** - Should handle all business logic such as API calls, data storage and complex calculations
 - **view_models** - Data models and blueprints, defined as dart classes
 - **widgets** - Small, reusable UI components

-When creating a new screen, its route can be defined in the app.dart class in root.
+When creating a new screen, its route can be defined in the app.dart class at root of ```lib/src``` directory.

 ### 1.2 Code structure